jongablop/fer/README.md

 # ``fer``: Framework for Experimental Results

 ## Data structure
 We have developed a JSON schema for the ``fer`` data structure that includes the main and auxiliary data structures (such as QuantityValues, Measurement, and Source) and respects the nested relationships between them.
-You can download it from here [here](https://github.com/jongablop/fer/blob/main/fer-schema.json).
+You can download it from [here](https://github.com/jongablop/fer/blob/main/fer-schema.json).

 <details>